ahmadelsallab/CV/README.md

 The aim of this tutorial is to demonstrate how to deploy ML and CV models using Django.

-I had gone through the process of deploying ML models in a Django website, on AWS EC2 instances.
+I have gone through the process of deploying ML models in a Django website, on AWS EC2 instances.
 The process is a bit tedious and full of small details, so I thought to share my experience.

+The target is not to have the best and most secure website, so there are a lot of security issues, non-standard web development practices, simple styles,...etc.
+The main target here is to demonstrate the process of deploying ML model in a website using AWS EC2.

 # Layout of the tutorial